Welcome to the NSC

 For a table explaining the benefits of the various types of membership.

-Membership fee invoices are mailed each year in October and payment is due November 1st.
-Mooring invoices are mailed in February and payment is due March 1st.
+Membership fee invoices are distributed via email each year in October, and payment is due November 1st.
+Mooring invoices are distributed via email in February, and payment is due March 1st.
 If you expect to be away during either of these invoicing periods, please contact the office to arrange payment and to avoid late payment penalties.

-Full and Student memberships include the right to vote at general meetings of the club held in December and April of each fiscal year.
-These memberships accumulate points at a rate of one point for each year of continuous membership.
-The points system is used in allocating mooring slips.
+Full and Student memberships include the right to vote at General Meetings of the Club.
+These memberships accumulate tenure points at a rate of one point for each year of continuous membership.
+The points system is used in allocating moorings.

 Mooring Allocations

-If, when you join the club, no appropriate slip is available for your boat, you will be advised to put your boat on the waiting list.
+If, when you join the Club, no appropriate slip is available for your boat, we will advise you to put your boat on the wait list.
 To do so, you must hold a full membership (Adult or Family), and you must have paid the wait list deposit fee, which is currently $100.
-When a slip becomes available, the fee will be applied to the cost of your mooring.
+When a slip becomes available, we will apply the fee to the cost of your mooring.

 In general, smaller boats are easier to accommodate than larger vessels.
-However, the vast majority of members who join during the off-season (and put their names on the waiting list at that time) are allocated a slip before, or early in, the new season.
-If you join during the season, the Club Manager will attempt to find a temporary mooring for your boat as quickly as possible while respecting the mooring rights of other members.
+However, the vast majority of members who join during the off-season (and put their names on the Wait List at that time) have a slip allocated before, or early in, the new season.
+Staff members assign mooring allocations to new members throughout the season as they become available.

-For more information about the annual mooring allocation process, eligibility for mooring allocation and members’ mooring rights and responsibilities, please refer to the official Moring Allocation Policy.
+For more information about the annual mooring allocation process, eligibility for mooring allocation and members’ mooring rights and responsibilities, please refer to the official Mooring Allocation and Harbour Policies.

-Moorings must be occupied no later than 21 days after launch day.
+Moorings must be occupied no later than 21 days after commercial Club launch day.
 Failure to occupy a mooring by the specified date may result in the forfeiture of that mooring.
-After launch day, temporary slips may be assigned based on the best possible use of harbour facilities for all club members, all boat sizes and boat types.
+After launch day, you may have a temporary slip assigned to you based on the best possible use of harbour facilities for all Club members, all boat sizes and boat types.

-Members who wish to request a change in mooring should submit a written request and explanation to the Rear Commodore/Harbourmaster.
+Members who wish to request a change in mooring should complete and submit a Mooring Allocation Request (MAC) form detailing the specifications of their request.

 Trailer Launch

-Power launch is a mooring category for boats that are stored on a trailer and can be launched on the club crane or at the public launch ramp.
-The mooring area for boats in this category is inside the compound in several rows, easily accessible by car for trailer hook-up.
-The mooring fee paid with the membership fee covers the cost of ramp launch/haul-out.
+Trailer launch is a mooring category for boats stored on a trailer and that can be launched on the Club crane or at the public launch ramp.
+The mooring area for boats in this category is inside the yard, in several rows, easily accessible by car for trailer hook-up.

 Service Docks